-This report is a prototype of the final evaluation report of this program to be submitted at the end of this award period; as such, it presents a draft of the final evaluation report (although as an interim report it is final).
-In serving as a prototype, the present report and its review demonstrate the shift in evaluation efforts from formative (and summative) assessment to an outcomes-based evaluation.
-One advantage of this early look is that it gives QuarkNet program staff members opportunities to better understand this shift and to share in this process.
-And, it has offered opportunities for staff to identify principal needs and concerns that the evaluation may be able to be responsive to; and to give the evaluator time to adjust to these needs and suggestions proposed by staff to help aid in the usefulness of evaluation findings and recommendations.
+This report is a prototype of the final evaluation report that will be submitted at the end of this award period; as such, it presents a draft of the final evaluation report (although it is final as an interim report).
+In serving as a prototype, the present report and its review demonstrate the shift in evaluation efforts that have occurred from formative (and summative) assessment to an outcomes-based evaluation.
+One intent of this early look is that it has provide opportunities to help QuarkNet program staff members better understand this shift.
+And, it has offered opportunities for staff to identify principal needs and concerns that the evaluation may be able to be responsive to; and to give the evaluator time to adjust to these needs and suggestions proposed by staff to aid in the usefulness of evaluation findings and recommendations.

-The evaluation focused on the following: (1) Develop (and use) a Program Theory Model (PTM); (2) Assess program outcomes at the national and center levels through teacherlevel outcomes; and, (3) Assess the sustainability of program centers based on centerlevel and sustainability outcomes.
+The evaluation focused on the following: (1) Develop (and use) a Program Theory Model (PTM); (2) Assess program outcomes at the national and center levels through teacher-level outcomes; and, (3) Assess the sustainability of program centers, based on center-level and sustainability outcomes.

 The fully-articulated PTM is complete.
-Both the process used to create it and the PTM have been described in detail in this report.
+The process used to create the PTM has been described in this report and the model has been described in detail.
 Ideally, a program theory model offers a cohesive and representative picture of the program, "an approximate fit" of the program as designed.
 We have sought consensus on the representativeness of this model with key stakeholders and will revisit the PTM over the course of the award period, as this is needed.